alpha0879/EE705-Bellman-Ford/README.md

  # EE705-Bellman-Ford

+# the images are not final, just using the images for documentation purpose - we can change it later

 The project implements Bellman Ford Algorithm using a 5 stage pipeline with data parallelism to process multiple edges in each clock cycle.
 The implementation is based on the paper cited in [1].